How Small Towns Can Use Social Media to Boost Tourism (Without Going Viral)

 Storytelling Strategies to Attract Tourists to Small Towns

 Yes, events matter.
 But people connect with people, not PDFs.
+Besides, flyers look horrible on social media with tiny fonts and too many words.

 Instead, try this: Share the story behind a local landmark.
 Introduce a business owner and why they moved back to town.
 Show behind the scenes at your town’s annual parade.
 Interview a visitor and why they chose your town over the more obvious spots.

-You’re not just marketing a destination.
 You’re building a relationship.

 How Often Small Towns Should Post on Social Media

-You don’t need to post every day.
-But you do need to show up regularly.
+You don’t need to post every day, but you do need to show up regularly.

 If you have limited time: Focus on 1–2 platforms (Instagram + Facebook is plenty).
 Batch your content monthly.
 Use templates for recurring post types (e.g., “Throwback Thursday” or “Hidden Gem of the Week”).